Why you can’t stop eating

-The problem is too much insulin.
-Weight gain is not because of too many calories, it is not lack of willpower, and it is not because of saturated fat – the problem is too much sugar and carbohydrates and the resulting overproduction and dysregulation of insulin.
+The problem is too much of the hormone insulin.
+Weight gain is not because of too many calories, it is not lack of willpower, and it is not because of saturated fat or lack of exercise- the problem is too much sugar and carbohydrates and the resulting overproduction and dysregulation of insulin.
 It is a hormonal issue.
 Understanding this is the first step to understanding what causes binge eating, weight gain, obesity and diabetes, and why it is not your fault.
 I believe, from both personal experience and scientific based evidence, that weight gain, obesity and our modern relationship with food is due to the addictive nature of processed carbohydrates and sugar, it’s use for emotional regulation, and HABIT.

 Make Your Way